Motorcycle

 Select a light weight.
 Find a sturdy horizontal surface, place your

-forearm palm up on this surface with your hand and wrist hanging
+forearm palm up on this surface with your hand and wrist hanging over

-your forearm.
 Repeat this 10-15 times for 3 sets.

 INNER THIGH ADDUCTORS - Used for gripping the bike and movement